InitKit/old-InitKit/README.md

 Licencing
 ---------

-InitKit is available as free, open-source software to individuals, small businesses, non-profits, and co-operatives.
-Any substantive modifications to the source code must be returned for possible integration to InitKit.
+InitKit is available as free, open-source software under the terms of the Affero General Public Licence version 3.0.
+See [LICENSE.MD] for full terms.

-Other users may evaluate InitKit, but must purchase a licence to deploy in production.

 Documentation
 -------------